jbehneKSU/DiscordBot-Team1/README.md

 - /volunteer - This launches the volunteer embed, this is used if there is not a number of players divisible by 10 so extra players can still participate.
 - /matchmake - This will start the matchmaking process and create a lobby for every 10 players.
   - match_number - This is the game/match number for the day, typically 1, 2, and 3.
+  - **reroll** - This is a True/False parameter to tell the command whether it should regenerate an existing team.
+This defaults to False.
 - /remove - Clears all users from the Player and Volunteer role.
 - /win - This will set the winning team for an active lobby and also launch the MVP voting period.
   - lobby - The lobby number of the game to set the winner for, must be a valid number.
   - winner - The name of the winning team, must be either blue or red.
 Case does not matter.
 - /activegames - This will display all active and open games and their lobby number.

+>[!WARNING]
+The reroll parameter for the /matchmake command will delete all game data for the match that is passed for the current date.
+Make sure not to pass the wrong game number with the reroll parameter set to True as you could lose the teams and win data.

 ### View and Modify Player Data
 - /toxicity - Adds 1 point of toxicity to the specified player.
-  - username - This can be either the Discord display name or the Riot ID of the player, case does not matter.
+  - username - This can be the @Discord name, Discord display name, or the Riot ID of the player. *(Case does not matter.)*
 - /setplayertier - This will set a player's tier to a static number instead of having their tier calculated by rank/wins.
-  - username - This can be either the Discord display name or the Riot ID of the player, case does not matter.
+  - username - This can be the @Discord name, Discord display name, or the Riot ID of the player. *(Case does not matter.)*
   - tier - The exact tier you want the player to be.  *Setting this to 0 will remove the override and their calculated tier is used again.*
 - /showuser - Displays the information about a user from the database.
-  - username - This can be either the Discord display name or the Riot ID of the player, case does not matter.
+  - username - This can be the @Discord name, Discord display name, or the Riot ID of the player. *(Case does not matter.)*

 ### Managing Settings and Exports
 - /export - This launches an embed with buttons to allow you to export data from the database to Google Sheets.